 - The Board of Directors has designated Messrs.
 Dennis Letham and Thomas Freyman as "audit committee financial experts," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.

 - The Audit Committee operates under a written charter that governs its duties and responsibilities, including its sole authority to appoint, review, evaluate and replace Tenneco's independent auditors.

 - The Audit Committee has adopted policies and procedures governing the pre-approval of all audit, audit-related, tax and other services provided by Tenneco's independent auditors.

 - All members meet the independence standards for compensation committee membership under the NYSE listing standards.

 Corporate Governance Principles

 - The Company has adopted Corporate Governance Principles, including qualification and independence standards for directors.

 Stock Ownership Guidelines

 - Tenneco has adopted Stock Ownership Guidelines to align the interests of its executives with the interests of stockholders and promote Tenneco's commitment to sound corporate governance.

-- The Stock Ownership Guidelines apply to the independent directors, the Chairman and Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and all Vice Presidents.
+- The Stock Ownership Guidelines apply to the independent directors, the Chairman and Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and Vice Presidents (in the executive compensation band.)

 Communication with Directors

 - The Audit Committee has established a process for confidential and anonymous submissions by employees, as well as submissions by other interested parties, regarding questionable accounting or auditing matters.

 - Additionally, the Board of Directors has established a process for stockholders to communicate with the Board of Directors, as a whole, or any independent director.

 Codes of Conduct and Ethics

 - The Company has adopted a Code of Ethical Conduct for Financial Managers that applies to the Company's Chief Executive Officer, Chief Financial Officer, Controller and other key financial managers.